Identity theft is one of the fastest-growing crimes in the nation ― especially in the suburbs, Melissa Bean.

 - Passwords are meant to be secret and personal.
 Do not share it with anyone for any reason, and if you have done it, change it.

-- Passwords should not contain your username, your first, middle or last name, your spouse or child’s name, pet’s name, etc. Some hackers use social engineering techniques to find out our passwords.
+- Passwords should not contain your username, your first, middle or last name, your spouse or child’s name, your pet’s name, etc. Some hackers use social engineering techniques to find out our passwords.

 - Use uppercase (A, B, C, D, etc.) and lowercase (a, b, c, d, etc.) letters, numbers ― at least two ― and special characters, such as @, !, #, $, etc.